Our Approach

 Michael Gordon, Manager, External Affairs– Northeast OK, PSO/AEP Company, Tulsa, Membership Vice President

-Hollye Hunt, J.D., Chief Government Affairs Officer, The University of Oklahoma, Norman
+Hollye Hunt, J.D., Vice President of Executive Affairs and Chief of Staff, The University of Oklahoma, Norman

 Barry Koonce , VP & Chief Govt.
 Affairs Officer, American Fidelity Assurance Co., Oklahoma City

-Chris Meyers, General Manager & CEO, Oklahoma Association of, Electric Cooperatives, Oklahoma City, Vice Chair, Treasurer/Secretary
+Chris Meyers, General Manager & CEO, Oklahoma Association of, Electric Cooperatives, Oklahoma City

 Hon.
 Ken Miller, Ph.D., Vice President of Public and Regulatory Affairs, OG&E, Oklahoma City

-Michael Neal, CCE, CCD, President & CEO, Tulsa Regional Chamber, Tulsa, Chairman of the Board
+Michael Neal, CCE, CCD, President & CEO, Tulsa Regional Chamber, Tulsa

 Stephanie Regan , Director of Corporate Citizenship, AAON, Tulsa